makerdao/community/governance/polls/Rates - Lower Stablecoin Stability Fees - November 16, 2020.md

 ## Review

-Maker Governance is currently in the process of settling whether we proceed with Stablecoin Action Plan [Option 3](https://vote.makerdao.com/polling/QmY1vJPs?network=mainnet#vote-breakdown) or the new [PSM option](https://forum.makerdao.com/t/signal-request-accelerate-the-psm-launch/5094) that was suggsted this week.
+Maker Governance is currently in the process of settling whether we proceed with Stablecoin Action Plan [Option 3](https://vote.makerdao.com/polling/QmY1vJPs?network=mainnet#vote-breakdown) or the new [PSM option](https://forum.makerdao.com/t/signal-request-accelerate-the-psm-launch/5094) that was suggested this week.

-The [DsChief 1.2](https://forum.makerdao.com/t/dschief-1-2-flash-loan-protection-for-maker-governance/5115) migration will likely mean that we cannot make non-emergency changes to the Maker Protocol on the November 27th and December 4th.
-The November 20th executive will likely be the last chance to make non-emergency changes before the December 11th.
+The [DsChief 1.2](https://forum.makerdao.com/t/dschief-1-2-flash-loan-protection-for-maker-governance/5115) migration will likely mean that we cannot make non-emergency changes to the Maker Protocol on November 27th and December 4th.
+The November 20th executive will likely be the last chance to make non-emergency changes before December 11th.

 Given this delay, it may be advantageous to lower the stablecoin vault fees until the path forward can be decided.